Thoughts, opinions, help and advice for affiliate marketers and mobile users in the UK.

 Years ago Awin launched “Darwin” – a new way for affiliates and merchants to provide information about themselves.
 It was a revelation and it is still one of the best affiliate directories out there.

 Darwin shamed all of the other networks with a rich affiliate database and lots of information.
 I was working at another affiliate network when it launched and we barely knew our affiliates names, though we did throw some good parties.

 Recently though, it has fallen out of use, especially by new affiliates.
 The Darwin profile is the main resource merchants have to decide if they like the look of an affiliate.
 A lot of affiliates don’t really understand the value of populating their profile completely, or don’t realise they can.
-You often see people asking the community “Why was I rejected”, when their profile is completely empty.
+You often see people asking the community “Why was I rejected”, when their profile is half baked or completely empty.

 Don’t hold it against them.
 If you fancy an affiliate but need a bit more info you can always Google them or just ask them for more info.